uptoratlen/tpLinkM4Reboot/README.md

 ## Technologies
-The tpLinkM4Reboot obviously was created in Python with Selenium and the geckodriver(firefox) and or chromedriver (Chrome)- I used to test with firefox but in case oyu prefer chromium, that shoul dbe no big deal (see install)
+The tpLinkM4Reboot obviously was created in Python with Selenium and the geckodriver(firefox) and or chromedriver (Chrome)- I used to test with firefox but in case you prefer chromium, that should be no big deal (see install, but currently missing)

 ```
-* The job ran successful with webpages at 17th March 2021.
+* The job ran successful with web pages at 17th March 2021.
 * Python 3.7.3 (also 3.9.2 also worked)
 * Selenium was version 3.141.0
 * geckodriver 0.29.0 (cf6956a5ec8e 2021-01-14 10:31 +0200)